mark-thompson01/RDP-Brute-Force-Attack-and-Remote-Login/README.md

 - Spin up a Windows 10 VM or use a Windows 10 lab segmented desktop.
 - Use nmap to locate the Windows 10 machine on the network and identify port 3389 open.
 - Specify a wordlist to be used (e.g., /usr/share/wordlists/rockyou.txt).
-- Use Hydra in conjunction wuith the wordlist to run a brute force login scan.
+- Use Hydra in conjunction with the wordlist to run a brute force login scan.
 - Use xfreerdp to login to the host with the login credentials found.

 ---